GrzegorzOpara/python-env-setup/start.md

+# Starting project in django and basic configuration
+Basic configuraton: secrets handling + mysql database on backend side

-1. Create git repository
+## Create git repository
-2. Clone git repository
+## Clone git repository
-3. Navigate to the root folder of reppsitory and install django
+## Navigate to the root folder of reppsitory and install django
 ```
 sudo apt install python3-django
 ```
-4. Create django project
+## Create django project
 ```
 django-admin startproject <project-name> .
 ```
-5. Create django application
+## Create django application
 ```
-python3 manage.py startapp black_jack_be
+python3 manage.py startapp <application_name>
 ```
-6. Create environement and activate it
+## Create environement and activate it
 ```
 python3 -m venv .venv
 source .venv/bin/activate
 ```
-7. Create .gitignore using python template and ensure .env is listed there
+## Create .gitignore using python template and ensure .env is listed there
-8. Create .env file and move secrets from setting.py there
+## Create .env file and move secrets from setting.py there
  - install dot-env and add it to the requirements.txt file
     ```bash
     pip install python-dotenv